kelly70ve/gatsby-react-portfolio/src/pages/portfolio/Armonia/index.md

 Armonia has introduced a new chat and service app, which will help limit the amount of face to face interactions for staff, while still providing guests with excellent and safe service.

-The deployed project can be viewed <a href="https://cobramon.herokuapp.com/signup" target="_blank">here</a> The project is responsive and can be viewed on mobile, tablet or desktop.
+The deployed project can be viewed <a href="https://cobramon.herokuapp.com/signup" target="_blank" rel="noreferrer">here</a> The project is responsive and can be viewed on mobile, tablet or desktop.

 ![User Flow](./userFlow.png)